BarkleyRhoat/nested-objects-additional-practice-1/README.md

 These are **optional** but will stretch your skills further:

 8. **Add a new episode**
-   → Write a function that adds a new episode to a show and season of your choice.
+   → Write a function called `addEpisode` that adds a new episode to a show and season of your choice.
    Example: `addEpisode("Galaxy Quest", 1, { episodeNumber: 3, title: "New Adventure", rating: 9.3 })`

-9. **Find the highest-rated episode in the entire library** → Write a function that returns the episode with the highest rating, including its show title, season number, episode title, and rating.
+9. **Find the highest-rated episode in the entire library** → Write a function called `getHighestRatedEpisode` that returns the episode with the highest rating, including its show title, season number, episode title, and rating.

-10. **Sort all episodes of a show by rating (highest to lowest)** → Write a function that takes a **show title** and returns a sorted array of all its episodes (across all seasons) by rating.
+10. **Sort all episodes of a show by rating (highest to lowest)** → Write a function called `getEpisodesSortedByRating` that takes a **show title** and returns a sorted array of all its episodes (across all seasons) by rating.

 11. **Get the average episode rating for a show**
-    → Write a function that takes a **show title** and returns the average rating of all its episodes (across all seasons).
+    → Write a function called `getAverageRatingForShow` that takes a **show title** and returns the average rating of all its episodes (across all seasons).

 ---